SelfCareMap

 1. Reduces Stress and Anxiety

-Creative activities have a meditative quality.
-When you’re immersed in painting a canvas, shaping clay, or writing a poem, your mind enters a state of “flow”—a psychological state where you’re fully absorbed in the task at hand.
-This focus helps quiet the noise of anxious thoughts and lowers cortisol levels, the body’s primary stress hormone.
-Studies have shown that even 45 minutes of creative engagement can significantly reduce stress, regardless of skill level.
+Creative activities have a meditative quality that allows the brain to shift gears.
+When you’re immersed in painting a canvas, shaping clay, or writing a poem, your mind enters a state of “flow.”
+This is a psychological state where you are fully absorbed in the task at hand, losing a sense of time and self-consciousness.
+This deep focus helps quiet the noise of anxious thoughts and lowers cortisol levels, which are the body’s primary stress hormones.

 2. Boosts Mood and Emotional Resilience